Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-security.md

 If a user with access to both projects issues a query that says "give me the sum of all work items in Project A and Project B" the result will be 300 which is as expected.
 Now, say that another user who only has access to Project B makes the same query, you might expect the query to return 100.
-However, the Analytics service will not return a result at all in the latter case.
+However, the Analytics Service will not return a result at all in the latter case.
 Instead, it will return a "Project access denied" error.
 It does this because it could not return the entire data set, so it returns nothing at all.

 This behavior is different from that provided by the current Work Item Query editor, which would return all